Vincit/objection.js/doc/includes/API.md

 You can choose the way objection performs the eager loading by using [`eagerAlgorithm`](#eageralgorithm) method on a query builder or by setting the [`defaultEagerAlgorithm`](#defaulteageralgorithm) property of a model.
-The two algorithms currently available are `Model.WhereInEagerAlgorithm` (the default) and `Model.JoinEagerAlgorithm`.
-Both have their strengths and weaknesses.
+The three algorithms currently available are `Model.WhereInEagerAlgorithm` (the default) `Model.JoinEagerAlgorithm` and `Model.NaiveEagerAlgorithm`.
+All three have their strengths and weaknesses.
 We will go through the main differences below.
 You can always see the executed SQL by calling the [`debug`](#debug) method for the query builder.

 <b>WhereInEagerAlgorithm</b>